Journey Maps and Personas

 Overview

-NWEA did not have a clear visual or interconnected view of the customer journey cycle from pre-sales to the first term of product usage.
-Teams operated in somewhat separated silos focusing on their own processes without having an understanding of how a decision during the sales cycle might impact the team onboarding the new customer.
-The goal of the project was to create visibility into the customer journey and where there were opportunities to collaborate better enhancing the customer and employee experience.
+NWEA lacked a clear, interconnected visual of the customer journey from pre-sales through the first term of product usage.
+Teams operated in silos, focusing on their own processes without understanding how a decision made during the sales cycle might affect the team that onboards the new customer.
+The goal of the project was to create visibility into the customer journey and identify opportunities to collaborate better, enhancing the customer and employee experience.

 Biggest Challenge

-Finding the balance between too little information and too much information was not an easy task.
-During the process of synthesizing information, I consulted with several folks within the Product Management department and our User Experience team to learn what level of information would be useful and actionable.
-These conversations not only taught me new skills but provided me with an opportunity to get my findings in front of the teams that had a lot of influence on future development prioritization for product enhancements.
+Finding the balance between too little and too much information was not easy.
+During the process of synthesizing information, I consulted with several folks within the Product Management department and our User Experience team to learn what level of information would be helpful and actionable.
+These conversations not only taught me new skills but also allowed me to present my findings to teams that significantly influenced future development prioritization for product enhancements.

 Legend